goodwink/sxASCOM/README.release.txt

 To do a release, be sure to:

 - merge changes into the develop branch
+- change the expiration date (if enabled) in SXAscomInstaller.iss
+- edit SXCamera.Readme
 - bump the version number
   - bump_version.py
-- change the expiration date (if enabled) in SXAscomInstaller.iss
-- edit SXCamera.Readme
-- commit changes
+  - commit changes using printed git commands
-  git commit -a -m "Changes required for V1.3.10"
 - create a change log with:
   git log --pretty=format:"%s (%ai by %aN <%aE>)" --no-merges releases/2.2/master..HEAD  > changelog.txt
   echo >> changelog.txt